 Reduit Beach is cited as one of St Lucia’s best beaches and is also one of the more lively, where you’ll find quite a few bars.
 Its two-kilometre length is backed by low rise hotels and dotted with beach bars like Spinnaker’s at the northern end where you can get a refreshing cold drink and some delicious grilled fish or a jerk chicken sandwich.

 On the other side of the island, to the east, Grande Anse beach is a similar size but with a completely different feel.
 It’s peaceful and secluded, which makes it the perfect nesting ground for huge leatherback turtles and iguanas.
 This fine white sand is a popular spot for tourists but due to it’s ginormous size and half crescent shape there’s plenty of space for it to never feel crowded.

 In the water

-When the lure of St Lucia's uber-clear water tempts you, there are spectacular diving and snorkelling opportunities as well as sports to try like windsurfing and kayaking.
+When the lure of St Lucia’s uber-clear water tempts you away from the gorgeous sands, there are spectacular diving and snorkelling opportunities as well as sports to try like windsurfing and kayaking.
 Windsurfing conditions are particularly good on the east coast, with Sandy Beach on the southeast getting some of the very best winds.
 As well as natural coral reefs and sponge beds to dive around, there are a number of artificial reefs that have formed around shipwrecks.